 Certain of our officers and directors presently have, and any of them in the future may have additional, fiduciary and contractual duties to other entities.
 As a result, if any of our officers or directors becomes aware of a business combination opportunity which is suitable for an entity to which he, she or it has then-current fiduciary or contractual obligations, then, he, she or it may be required to honor such fiduciary or contractual obligations to present such business combination opportunity to such entity, before we can pursue such opportunity.
 For example, affiliates of our sponsor, HGGC and Industry Ventures, have an obligation to present suitable opportunities to their funds before considering whether such opportunities may be suitable for the Company.
 If these other entities decide to pursue any such opportunity, we may be precluded from pursuing the same.
 However, we do not expect these duties to materially affect our ability to complete our initial business combination.
-Our amended and restated memorandum and articles of association provide that we renounce our interest in any business combination opportunity offered to any director or officer of the company and it is an opportunity that we are able to complete on a reasonable basis.
+Our amended and restated memorandum and articles of association provide that we renounce our interest in any business combination opportunity offered to any director or officer unless such opportunity is expressly offered to such person solely in his or her capacity as a director or officer of the company and it is an opportunity that we are able to complete on a reasonable basis.